TheSmileyDroid/TheSmileyDroid/README.md

 ### Hi there 👋

 ### What am I doing
-I am currently learning C, C++ and Rust.
+I am currently learning C, C++ and Golang.

 ### Who am I
 I’m a Brazilian student of programming and I am studing at Unifesp.